 - Provides advice to the Representative, Deputy Representatives and RCY executive members on interpretation of legislation that is relevant to the ongoing work of the RCY including the Declaration on the Rights of Indigenous Peoples Act, Child, Family and Community Services Act, Adoption Act, Community Living Authority Act, Youth Justice Act, the Child Care BC Act, the Child Care Subsidy Act and Mental Health Act. - Briefs the Representative, Deputy Representatives, and executive members on relevant legislative reform initiatives as well as proposed or passed legislative amendments.
-Informs and prepares RCY submissions on legislative reform in relevant areas of law, including child rights, child welfare, youth justice and mental health. - Reviews draft public reports and other documentation to ensure legislative provisions and legal matters are appropriately described and communicated effectively. - Provides legal advice to ensure compliance with all enactments and other relevant legal requirements, including natural justice and procedural fairness rules.
+Informs and prepares RCY submissions on legislative reform in relevant areas of law, including child rights, child welfare, youth justice, mental health, Indigenous rights and jurisdiction and regulation of professionals working with vulnerable children and youth. - Reviews draft public reports and other documentation to ensure legislative provisions and legal matters are appropriately described and communicated effectively. - Provides legal advice to ensure compliance with all enactments and other relevant legal requirements, including natural justice and procedural fairness rules.